 On the other hand, a sound trading plan isn’t a universal solution that you can apply equally when trading bonds, stocks, futures, ETFs, and FX.
 You should know that it also can’t work 100% of the time.
 It will inevitably lose money in some situations.

 What’s essential is to make sure you have done everything right when constructing your strategy, and don’t let emotions get in your way.
 Make sure to stick to your trading plan no matter what distractions you face.

-For example, the number one thing to avoid is to jump on a high-profit potential trade the second it emerges if it goes against your trading plan.
-If you want to maintain consistency is to make sure you think twice when faced with such a tempting opportunity.
-Even if you do and it turns out lucky, in the long-term, you will fail without discipline.
+For example, the number one thing to avoid is to jump on a high-profit potential trade if it goes against your trading plan.
+If you want to maintain consistency, make sure you think twice when faced with such a tempting opportunity.
+Even if you do, and it turns out lucky, you will fail without discipline in the long term.
 Throwing your risk management strategy in the bin makes you prone to huge losses.

 A great way to maintain consistency is to keep a trading journal with records of your trades and emotions when losing and winning.
 That way, you can analyze your past performance and the circumstances around particular trading setups.
 Doing so will help you make more informed decisions in the future.

 Do You Have to Follow This Rule After Getting Funded?

 You don’t have to follow the rule after getting funded.
 You have to comply with it only during the evaluation period.
 However, if you aim for consistency throughout your career, adopting it as a core principle can only help you improve and become a better trader.